oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Quality Updates | Enabled | To align with the ACSC Windows hardening guidance.
 Driver Updates | Enabled | To align with the ACSC Windows hardening guidance.
 Microsoft Product Updates | Enabled | To align with the ACSC Windows hardening guidance.
-Patching Frequency | Existing organisation patch scheduling based on Essential Eight guidance | The Agencies existing patch schedule should reflect:<br><br>Patches, updates or vendor mitigations for security vulnerabilities in operating systems are applied two weeks of release, or within 48 hours if an exploit exists. <br>Meets ACSC Essential Eight guidance for patching Operating Systems.
+Patching Frequency | Existing organisation patch scheduling based on Essential Eight guidance | The organisations existing patch schedule should reflect:<br><br>Patches, updates or vendor mitigations for security vulnerabilities in operating systems are applied two weeks of release, or within 48 hours if an exploit exists. <br>Meets ACSC Essential Eight guidance for patching Operating Systems.

 ### Networking